eeyae8/docker_iot/node-red/README_nodered.md

 5. Installs npm packages defined in package.json (if it exists).
 6. Copies settings.js, flows.json, and flows_cred.json from the host to the container.
 7. Sets the final working directory to /usr/src/node-red.
+8. Instructions have been included on mkcert HOWEVER IT IS REQUIRED TO DISCONNECT THE CLOUDFLARE TUNNEL FROM THE DOMAIN FIRST.

+## IMPORTANT NOTES
+I have acquired the domain sltdash.live under name.com using the Github student pack.
+Its free for one year starting August 2024.
+Cloudflare is industry standard and self-renews certificates however it does involve depending on a third party.
+Mkcert is made by a google engineer and is therefore reliable but requires certificate regeneration every 2 years starting August 2024 for the current ones.
+Choice is yours to make.

 ## Volumes
 - `"./node-red/data:/data"`: Maps the local `./node-red/data` directory to `/data` in the container.
 This is where Node-RED stores its flows, credentials, and settings.